woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/buy-subscription.md

 # Buy a subscription

-After you install the WooCommerce Connector app in your production environment, you must buy a subscription for the app.
+After you install the WooCommerce Connector in your production environment, you must buy a subscription for the app.

 ## To buy a subscription

 1. In the following notification, select the <i>Buy subscription</i> link:

-   <i>Thank you for trying out the WooCommerce Connector app.
+   <i>Thank you for trying out the WooCommerce Connector.
 Your trial period expires in 15 days.
 Do you want to get a subscription?
 Buy subscription...</i>

    The <b>Choose a starting plan</b> page opens in a <b>Create Subscription</b> wizard.